beatrixcendana/BrightWaste-App/README.md

 - Getting many email spams when subscribing to the specific coupon website

 ## What makes us different with other competitors (Linktree, Groupon, Google Business, Wix)
-- We have all that you need, including the business links, social media links, and business owners can even add their video from YouTube
+- We have all that you need, including the business links, social media links, and business owners can even add their video from YouTube.
+You just need to add it and we will do the rest.
 - We don't charge the price for standar customization (we plan no charge for up to 3 web design choices)
 - No more hassle in designing the website or even having a hard time to hire the professional web designers
 - Business owners don't have to worry where the customers would find out about them.
 With one link, everything about the business would be in there